davepinch/pinchy.cc/content/topics/places/sites/walker-valley/directions/walker-valley-directions-8.md

 ---
-title: "Hike for about a half mile to the quarry."
+title: "Walk around the gate and take your first left to the quarry."
 tags:
   - Directions to Walker Valley
 ---